-The Japanese watch brand has revealed its new Casio Men In Dark Purple (MIDP) GF-1000BP-1DR Frogman electronic diving watch that will go on sale in April 2011.
-Huge as the national debt of the United States, the new device seems to be designed with the kind of people in mind who prefer a Kawasaki Ninja to a Nissan Micra as main means of transportation.
+Casio has revealed its digital Men In Dark Purple (MIDP) GF-1000BP-1DR Frogman that will go on sale in April 2011.
+As huge as the national debt of the United States, the new device is designed with the kind of people in mind who prefer a Kawasaki Ninja to a Nissan Micra as the main means of transportation.

-Sporting the same design as the 2009 Casio G-Shock Frogman GWF1000-1 diving watch, the new gadget is presented in a different color scheme featuring a controversial combination of black and what the Japanese prefers to call Royal Purple.
-To my taste, the combination somehow cheapens the watch, makes it more pretentious-looking than the previous model.
-But, of course, this is the matter of personal preference, I am sure that there will be tens of thousands of customers ready to pay for this otherwise great gadget.
+Sporting the same design as the 2009 G-Shock Frogman GWF1000-1 diver, the new gadget is presented in a different color scheme featuring a controversial combination of black and what the Japanese prefers to call Royal Purple.
+To my taste, the combination somehow cheapens the watch, making it more pretentious-looking than the previous model.
+But, of course, this is a matter of personal preference, I am sure that there will be tens of thousands of customers ready to pay for this otherwise great gadget.

-Like it is the case with a number of other Casio G-Shock timekeepers, the new watch’s main selling point is its “Self-Charging Tough Solar Power Technology” that combines a tiny solar panel on its busy digital display with large-capacity rechargeable battery.
+Like it is the case with a number of other G-Shock timekeepers, the new gadget’s main selling point is its “Self-Charging Tough Solar Power Technology” that combines a tiny solar panel on its busy digital display with a large-capacity rechargeable battery.

-As usual, the new GF-1000BP-1DR Frogman is literally overstuffed with functions, those including a tide graph, a moon age and phase date, full auto EL backlight, five alarms, GMT, chronograph and, of course, a dive log (this is a diving watch, after all.)
+As usual, the new GF-1000BP-1DR Frogman is literally overstuffed with functions, those including a tide graph, moon age, and phase date, full auto EL backlight, five alarms, GMT, chronograph, and, of course, a dive log (this is a diving tool, after all.)

-Its stainless steel case, which is watertight till depth of 200 meters, is wrapped in black resin and makes the watch both rigid and shock-resistant.
-It also makes it really difficult to scratch the little bugger.
+Its stainless steel case, which is watertight to a depth of 200 meters, is wrapped in black resin and makes the watch both rigid and shock-resistant.
+It also makes it more difficult to scratch the little bugger.

 According to the Japanese company, the Casio Men In Dark Purple (MIDP) GF-1000BP-1DR Frogman will go on sale in the United States in April 2011.

 It will be offered at a recommended street price of $675.
-Well, I guess that it will soon also appear in on-line shops with at least 20 per cent discount over the MSRP.
+Well, I guess that it will soon also appear in online shops with at least a 20 percent discount over the MSRP.

 See also: Casio G-Shock X Alife G5500AL-1

-Casio Men In Dark Purple (MIDP) GF-1000BP-1DR Frogman digital watch specification
+Casio Men In Dark Purple (MIDP) GF-1000BP-1DR Frogman specification

 Movement: Digital, Made in Japan